bradhowes/brh-splitview/README.md

   configurable.
 * [Handle](Sources/brh-splitview/Dividers/Handle.swift) -- draws a solid line as well as a handle that serves as a visual hint that the divider can be dragged by the user.

+# Alternatives

+In a current project I was originally using [SplitView](https://github.com/stevengharris/SplitView) by [Steve Harris](https://github.com/stevengharris) which is very nice, but I opted to write my own after having some difficulty integrating it into my app that is based on TCA.
+My version adopts many of the same features, but it does have a hard dependency on TCA, so consider Steve's implementation if you are looking for a SwifUI-only version.